 The network is supported by the University of Divinity, Melbourne, Australia, under its Strategic Goal 3: Feminist Theologies:

 To be a centre of excellence in feminist theological scholarship and in mentoring academics so as to challenge and transform patriarchal structures and assumptions in the academy, church, and wider world.

-In 2015, there was an initial meeting with representation from six of the University’s colleges (Whitley College, Trinity College Theological School, Sentir (then, now Jesuit College of Spirituality), Pilgrim Theological College, Stirling Theological College, and Catholic Theological College) to assess the interest in formal, feminist, theological engagement within the context of the University of Divinity.
+In 2014, there was an initial meeting with representation from University’s colleges (Whitley College, Trinity College Theological School, Jesuit Theological College, Pilgrim Theological College, Stirling College, and Catholic Theological College) to assess the interest in formal, feminist, theological engagement within the context of the University of Divinity.
 In 2016, members informally organised guest lectures from Sarah Coakley and Gene Robinson when they were visiting Melbourne.
 During this time there were regular meetings of interested parties.